Moss - Incredibly Resilient

 Amending Soil pH

-Mosses prefer growing on firmly packed acidic soils with a pH between 5.0 and 5.5.
-To amend soil pH, Moss Acres offers easy to use pH testing kits and a liquid sulfur powder suspension that is mixed with water to the desired concentration, and then sprayed over the moss gardening area prior to transplanting.
+Mosses prefer growing on firmly packed acidic soils with a pH between 5.0 and 5.5. (actually alkaline soils over 7.0 for sun-tolerant moss).
+To amend soil pH, Moss Acres offers a sulfur powder that can be easily dispersed over the moss gardening area prior to transplanting.